 Saturday 22 December 2018 – Wednesday 2 January 2019

 The archives can be accessed with a V&A Library Card and by appointment only.

 You can apply for a free Library Card by creating a user account either in advance of your visit or in person on your arrival.
 This card is also valid for use in the National Art Library and the Prints & Drawings Study Room at the V&A, South Kensington.

 On your first visit to the archives you will need to show current ID and proof of address (e.g. bank statement, utility bill, driving licence, etc.), in order to complete the joining process and be issued with a Library Card.

-To make an appointment to view material, please call +44 (0)20 7942 2698 or email: firstname.lastname@example.org with the reference numbers of up to three items from Search the Archives.
+To make an appointment to view material, please call +44 (0)20 7942 2698 or email: firstname.lastname@example.org with the reference numbers of the specific items you wish to see from Search the Archives.
 Further requests for material can be made during your visit.
 Additional retrievals will be at designated times over the course of the day.